dotmailer/dotdigital-for-wordpress/readme.txt

 == Description ==

-Add the dotmailer sign-up form plugin to your site and allow your visitors to sign up to your dotmailer-powered newsletter and email marketing campaigns.
-The email addresses of new subscribers can be added to multiple dotmailer address books.
+Add the dotdigital signup form plugin to your site and allow your visitors to sign up to your dotdigital-powered newsletter and email marketing campaigns.
+The email addresses of new subscribers can be added to multiple dotdigital address books.

-If you're not already a dotmailer user you can find out more about us at http://www.dotmailer.com
+If you're not already a dotdigital user you can find out more about us at http://www.dotdigital.com

 == Installation ==